-Building permits may take up to five weeks for processing and approval after the correct drawings have been filed.
+Permits may take up to five weeks for processing and approval after the correct drawings have been filed.
 For less involved projects, the review process takes considerably less time.
 An advanced permit may be issued upon request to authorize early construction starts when time is of a priority.

 Building Plan Review